mecik-arda/mecik-arda/README.md

 ---

-*Securing hardware, optimizing systems, and engineering the future—one commit at a time.*
+*From low-level registers to high-level security frameworks: Hardening systems, securing hardware, and auditing the future.*